-Caring for a toddler and in infant is exhausting even in the best circumstances, but not having some one to curl up with at the end of the day has left me without the emotional support that moms need in this season.
+Caring for a toddler and an infant is exhausting even in the best circumstances, but not having someone to curl up with at the end of the day has left me without the emotional support that moms need in this season.
 I’ve been doing what I can to press through it but some days I run out of strength.

 I’ll finish off this blog by saying this.
-This past year I have felt like I’ve been living my life in a fish bowl.
+This past year I have felt like I’ve been living my life in a fishbowl.
 Maybe it’s all in my head but I feel like I have so many eyes on me.
 I know that people discuss my life when I am not present.
 I’ve heard so much from others.
 Not that the discussion is necessarily negative, but the fact that I am a subject of conversation scares me.
-At some point I will make a mistake or do something that my “audience” disapproves of.
-I’m afraid that the support and interest others have for me could turn against me.
-I don’t want to let anyone down, but at the same time I need to live my life without worrying about what other people think of me.
+At some point, I will make a mistake or do something that my “audience” disapproves of.
+I’m afraid that the support and interest others have in me could turn against me.
+I don’t want to let anyone down, but at the same time, I need to live my life without worrying about what other people think of me.

 I guess what I am asking for here is your permission to be human.